akiradeveloper/norpc/book/src/message-passsing.md

 # Message Passing

-To share state between async processes, these two possible solutions are to be considered
+To share state between async processes, these two possible solutions can be considered

 1. Shared memory
 2. Message passing

-The benefit of message passing is the processes are isolated and only communicated via defined messages.
+The benefit of message passing is the processes are isolated and only communicated using defined messages.
 Each process typically holds some resources like storage or connection to external service as a sole owner and encapsulates the direct access to the resource from other processes.
 This makes developing async applications easy because your interest is minimized.